Cape Province: Cape Franchise

 Before union, the Cape Colony had traditionally implemented a system of non-racial franchise, whereby qualifications for suffrage were applied equally to all males, regardless of race.
 During the union negotiations, the Cape Prime Minister, John X. Merriman fought unsuccessfully to extend this multi-racial franchise system to the rest of South Africa.
-This failed, as it was strongly opposed by the other constituent states which were determined to entrench white rule.
+This failed, as it was strongly opposed by the former Boer Republics which were determined to entrench white rule.

 After union, the Cape Province was permitted to keep a restricted version of its multi-racial qualified franchise, and thus became the only province where Coloureds (mixed-race people) and Black Africans could vote.

 Over the following years, successive acts were passed to erode this colour-blind voters roll.

 In 1931, the restricting franchise qualifications were removed for white voters, but kept for Black and Coloured voters.
 In 1956, the Apartheid government removed all remaining suffrage rights for "non-whites".
 The government had to appoint many extra senators in parliament to force through this change.